F. Anthony Comper

-Francis Anthony Comper (born 24 April 1945) is a Canadian retired banker who served as president, chairman of the board, and chief executive officer of the Bank of Montreal.
+Francis Anthony Comper (born 24 April 1945) is a Canadian retired banker who served as the president, chairman of the board, and chief executive officer of the Bank of Montreal.

 Early life

 Comper attended De La Salle College and received a BA in English from St. Michael's College, Toronto, in 1966.

 Banking

 Comper joined the Bank of Montreal as a management trainee after college.
 In 1990, he became president and chief operating officer.
 As president, he led The Task Force on the Advancement of Women in the Bank.
 Today, no fewer than 40 per cent of senior roles at BMO are held by women.

 He was promoted to chairman and chief executive officer in 1999 after the departure of Matthew Barrett.
 As part of a corporate governance trend in 2004, he gave up the title of chairman of the board in favor of a non-management director.
 He has spent four decades at BMO.

 Comper more than doubled BMO's market cap, to almost $35 billion by the end of fiscal 2006, in an eight-year tenure capped by last year's record profit of $2.7 billion.
 Comper also managed to sidestep Enron Corp. and other potholes that his peers at some of the other Canadian banks stepped into.

 In 2020, his memoir, Personal Account: 25 Tales About Leadership, Learning, and Legacy from a Lifetime at Bank of Montreal, was published by ECW Press.
 In the book, he argues that prudent risk management has long been a hallmark of Canadian banking that sets it apart from many other jurisdictions.

 Comper has been criticized in the past for his high salary and bonus which, according to some observers, is out of proportion to his value as a president of a fairly standard banking operation.
 He made $11 million in 2003.
 His policy of "service shrinkage", or decreasing the number of services offered for the same banking fee, has attracted criticism from customers.
 In 2006, on his watch, BMO was forced to refund overcharges on mortgage payments of approximately $250 per customer.

 Comper stepped down on March 1, 2007, at BMO's annual meeting, but stayed on as an adviser until April 24, his 62nd birthday.
 This announcement came at the same time as BMO posted disappointing fourth quarter results, though they were record profits for the bank due to lower taxes and bad loans.
 He was succeeded by Bill Downe, who had been the frontrunner for the CEO position for the last few years, and formerly chief operating officer of BMO.